Editor’s Post “New York City, May, 2023”

 Shivering under covers, city dwellers

-wait to hear the call to prayer.
-At break
+wait to hear adhan, the call to prayer the steadfast won’t miss.

-of day, the Istanbul sun hits eyes from behind
+At break of day, Istanbul’s sun hits eyes from behind

 buildings, off water, until bright rays